petrickjerico/tp/docs/UserGuide.md

 **Q: Is StudyBananas free?**<br>
 **A**: Yes, StudyBananas is absolutely free to use!

-**Q: I have studybananas.jar downloaded but cannot start the application.
+**Q: I have StudyBananas.jar downloaded but cannot start the application.
 Is there anything I can do?**<br>
 **A**: Yes, open the command prompt on your computer, navigate to the directory in which you have stored studybananas.jar and type java -jar studybananas.jar.

 **Q: Is StudyBananas safe to use?**<br>